paymennt/paymennt-php/README.md

 # paymennt-php

-PHP library for the PAYMENNT API.
+This is the wrapper PHP sdk for the PAYMENNT API (https://docs.paymennt.com/api)